B2B transportation platform Sidecar sues Uber for pushing it out of business with predatory pricing

 Meanwhile, Chinese business conglomerate Alibaba Group announced that it will increase its stake in Alibaba Pictures to 50.92% from the current 49%.
 As part of the deal, Alibaba Pictures will provide 1 Bn news shares to the former for about $160 Mn (INR 1,150 Cr).

 We’ve kept you updated on the latest news from the Indian startup ecosystem.
 Here’s Inc42’s weekly roundup of the latest news from the international technology and startup ecosystem for the week of December 10-16:

 Facebook Reports Yet Another Data Breach

-On Friday, Facebook reported another data breach caused by a bug which potentially exposed images of nearly 6.8 Mn users across the world through third-party applications.
+On Friday, Facebook reported another data breach caused by a bug that potentially exposed images of nearly 6.8 Mn users across the world through third-party applications.
 In an official blog post, Facebook engineering director Tomer Bar said that the bug gave third-party app developers access to photos shared by users on Marketplace and Facebook Stories.
-He added that the company will be rolling out tools for app developers to help them determine if users on their respective apps have been impacted through this breach.
+He added that the company will be rolling out tools for app developers to help them determine if users on their respective apps have been impacted by this breach.

 Pichai Testifies To US Congress On Dragonfly, Company Ethics